 On average, every time a lower-wage employee leaves, it costs the company about $2,000.

-Turnover costs vary between companies, but the total is usually a substantial amount of out-of-pocket costs, even without considering the general disruption created by frequent changes in staffing.
-You can calculate turnover costs for your specific organization by using the tool at the link below.
+This cost increases with the level of training needed for the position.
+Turnover costs vary between companies, but the total is usually a substantial amount of out-of-pocket costs, not to mention the disruption caused by frequent changes in staffing.
+These costs include:

-Read our white paper Unintended Consequences: Changing Workplace Policies to Support Low-Wage Employees to learn more.
+For more information, read our white paper Unintended Consequences: Changing Workplace Policies to Support Low-Wage Employees

 You can calculate the turnover costs for your organization by using this tool: The Aspen Institute: Cost of Turnover Tool